Physiological Role

 | Kunutsor S.K. et al. | 2014 | Meta-analysis | International Journal of Epidemiology | View on PubMed |

-Liver enzymes and risk of all-cause mortality in general populations: a systematic review and meta-analysis Systematic review evaluating the link between liver enzymes (GGT, ALT, AST) and all-cause mortality in general populations.
-GGT shows the most robust association with mortality risk. | ||||
+Liver enzymes and risk of all-cause mortality in general populations: a systematic review and meta-analysis Systematic review of 19 cohorts and more than 9.2 million participants.
+It evaluates the link between liver enzymes (GGT, ALT, AST, ALP) and all-cause mortality in general populations.
+GGT and ALP are associated with mortality risk. | ||||

-| Koenig G. et Seneff S. | 2015 | Systematic Review | Disease Markers | View on PubMed |
+| Koenig G. et Seneff S. | 2015 | Review | Disease Markers | View on PubMed |

-Gamma-Glutamyltransferase: A Predictive Biomarker of Cellular Antioxidant Inadequacy and Disease Risk Review detailing GGT’s role as an indicator of cellular antioxidant status.
-Elevated GGT reflects increased glutathione demand, signaling systemic oxidative stress. | ||||
+Gamma-Glutamyltransferase: A Predictive Biomarker of Cellular Antioxidant Inadequacy and Disease Risk Review proposing that GGT be read as an indicator of cellular antioxidant status.
+Under this hypothesis, elevated GGT would reflect increased glutathione demand.
+This reading remains a proposal by the authors. | ||||

-| Whitfield J.B. | 2001 | Systematic Review | Critical Reviews in Clinical Laboratory Sciences | View on PubMed |
+| Whitfield J.B. | 2001 | Review | Critical Reviews in Clinical Laboratory Sciences | View on PubMed |

 Gamma glutamyl transferase Reference review on GGT biochemistry, physiology and clinical significance.
 Describes enzymatic regulation mechanisms and causes of serum elevation. | ||||

-| Lee D.H. et al. | 2004 | Systematic Review | Free Radical Research | View on PubMed |
+| Lee D.H. et al. | 2004 | Review | Free Radical Research | View on PubMed |

 Is serum gamma glutamyltransferase a marker of oxidative stress?
-Study exploring the relationship between serum GGT and oxidative stress markers.
+Review exploring the relationship between serum GGT and oxidative stress markers.
 The authors propose GGT as an indirect indicator of systemic oxidative stress. | ||||